TedHusted/awake/awake.md/awake.md

 ###

-“Office of AI Standards and Accountability, Jill Kreuk speaking.”
+“Office of SI Standards and Accountability, Jill Kreuk speaking.”

 “Hello, Jill, it’s George Hammond at Homeland Security.
 I hope there’s time for a question this morning.”